1937 Fleischer Studios strike: Working conditions at Fleischer Studios

 During the early years of the company, animation in the United States was changing from a primarily artisan-driven industry to one shaped by the concept of the assembly line.
 For instance, in the 1910s, animation studio Bray Productions operated by having several dozen animators each working on their own cartoon, from start to finish, with help from a few assistants.
-By the 1930s, due to technological innovations and changes in techniques, the work associated with animation was gradually divided into smaller divisions, with multiple animators and other employees working on the same project in different parts.
+By the 1930s, due to technological innovations and changes in techniques, the work associated with animation was gradually divided into smaller divisions, with multiple animators and other employees working on different parts of the project.
 This division of labor also led to the emergence of several distinct departments within studios, such as for cel painting and inbetweening.

 Additionally during this time, it became less common for someone to be promoted from a lower-level position, such as inbetweener, to a full animator position.
 At Fleischer Studios, many new hires started off as inbetweeners, which was considered one of the harshest jobs in the company.
 Many worked in cramped conditions comparable to a sweatshop, with their workstations not having access to windows or air conditioning.
-Additionally, the inbetween department was headed by Edith Vernick, a stern manager whose actions upset many of the inbetweeners, such as timing how long employees were spending in the bathroom and constantly reporting people to the Fleischer Brothers for either not doing their job or not doing their job quickly enough.
+Additionally, the in between department was headed by Edith Vernick, a stern manager whose actions upset many of the inbetweeners, such as timing how long employees were spending in the bathroom and constantly reporting people to the Fleischer Brothers for either not doing their job or not doing their job quickly enough.

 On top of the poor conditions, inbetweeners also experienced low pay.
 Wages at the company had initially been considered fairly good, with animator Shamus Culhane stating that he had had a weekly salary of about $100 while working at Fleischer Studios in 1930.
 Additionally, yearly bonuses of several hundred dollars were not uncommon.

 However, pay across the board decreased as the decade continued, with animator Don Figlozzi stating that his starting salary while working for the company in 1935 was $27 per week.
 In 1937, studio manager Sam Buchwald stated that the average weekly salary for those in the animation department ranged from $90.80 to $70.59 depending on your position in the department.
-However, people outside the animation department made substantially less, with inbetweeners and cel painters making an average of $24.45 per week in 1937, with new hires making as low as $17.40 per week.
-These low wages may have been because of a large labor pool for Fleischer to hire from, due in large part to the closure of The Van Beuren Corporation (a New York City-based animation studio) in 1936.
-Because of the low wages, many of the younger new hires lived with their parents or had spouses who were also working to support them.
+However, people outside the animation department made substantially less, with inbetweeners and cel painters making an average of $24.45 per week in 1937, and other employees making as low as $17.40 per week.
+According to Koszarski, the decreased wages may have been a result of the closure of The Van Beuren Corporation, a New York City-based animation studio, in 1936.
+Because of the low wages, many of the younger employees lived with their parents or had spouses who were also working to support them.